ttdunlap33/password-generator/README.md

 # Password Generator
 ## Objective

-    User can access site to have randomly selected password generated for any login information needed.
+    User can access site to have a randomly selected password generated.

 ## Parameters

     User will answer the prompts given to input password requirements with OK or Cancel.
-    These requirements will inlcude;
+    These requirements will inlcude:

          How many characters do you want your password to be?
 Enter between 8-128 Would you like your password to include uppercase characters?